FrozenBlock/CapeRepo/README.md

-A template for Cape repos in FrozenLib.
+A repository to store data-driven capes for FrozenLib.
+FrozenLib connects to 'cape_directory.json' each launch to register capes.